caidue/dev-scope/frontend/README.md

 # Frontend Module

-This module contains the frontend application for DevScope with shared code.
+This module contains the frontend application for DevScope.

 ## Structure

 ```
 frontend/
-├── shared/           # Shared Angular library
 ├── web/             # Web Angular application
 └── package.json     # Root package.json with workspace configuration
 ```

-## Shared Library

-The `shared/` directory contains an Angular library with common code that can be used by the web application:

-- **Services**: API services, authentication, etc.
-- **Models**: TypeScript interfaces and types
-- **Components**: Reusable UI components
-- **Guards**: Route guards for authentication
-- **Interceptors**: HTTP interceptors

 ## Web Application

 The `web/` directory contains the traditional Angular web application that runs in browsers.

 ## Development